 Training

-We provide a three day hands-on training, see details below.
+We provide a three or four day hands-on training, see details below.
 Please contact us for more information.

 Private offerings